 Back inside your Google Analytics account, you’ll see your URL now listed in the Search Console Site settings.

 Most of Google Analytics reporting is 24 hours delayed (an obvious exception to this is if you are viewing the live feed).
-Check back in a few days to see the new data being reported in the Search Engine Optimization –> Queries section of your Google Analytics dashboard.
+Check back in a few days to see the new data being reported in the Search Console –> Queries section of your Google Analytics dashboard.